 Every extra mouth to feed puts more pressure on our food supply.
 That is already under threat from multiple factors, including shortage of fresh water, soil depletion, decimated populations of insect pollinators and climate change.
 The UN currently projects that we will need 70% more food by 2050.
 Increasing agricultural production comes at a cost to nature, however.
-Habitat loss and exploitation are the two most significant threats to biodiversity – currently 80% of extinction threats to mammals and birds are due to agriculture.
+Habitat loss and exploitation are the two most significant threats to biodiversity – currently, 80% of extinction threats to mammals and birds are due to agriculture.

 A landmark report on diet and sustainability by the EAT-Lancet Commission in 2019 concluded that it is possible to feed a population of 10bn sustainably if radical action is taken to revolutionise dietary habits and food production.
 It went on to say, however:

-“ Global population is expected to exceed 11 billion people by 2100 unless actions are taken to stabilise population growth.
-Healthy diets from sustainable food systems are possible for up to 10 billion people but become increasingly unlikely past this population threshold.”
+Global population is expected to exceed 11 billion people by 2100 unless actions are taken to stabilise population growth.
+Healthy diets from sustainable food systems are possible for up to 10 billion people but become increasingly unlikely past this population threshold.

 Action to address population is essential if we are to meet the most basic human right of all – ensuring people have enough to eat.

-Water is an absolute basic human necessity, and each person adds to demand Threats to fresh water are even more critical.
+Water is an absolute basic human necessity, and each person adds to the demand, meaning threats to fresh water are even more critical.
 An MIT study concluded that nearly five billion people will live in water-stressed regions by 2050.
 The United Nations has calculated that water shortages as a result of climate change could displace hundreds of millions of people by 2030.
 Regional variations in water availability are extreme but many of the world’s poorest regions, and those which have high population growth, are among those with the shortest supply.
 Developed countries also suffer from the effects of population pressure on water supply.
 The densely-populated south-east of England is ranked in the bottom 10% of global regions for ability to supply water to its inhabitants.

 As with every environmental problem, while there are many solutions to pollution, adding more people to the population adds more polluters and makes those solutions less effective.
 While rich countries produce more plastic waste per person, for instance, poor regions where population growth outstrips the infrastructure to dispose of waste may contribute more plastic overall.